tmds/Tmds.DBus/docs/howto.md

 When the application has a single-threaded `SynchronizationContext`, it can be set on `ConnectionOptions`.
 All signals will be emitted on that context.
 The user is assumed to be using that `SynchronizationContext` while making method calls, causing the completions to be executed on that context.
-This casues the `SynchronizationContext` to be used as the single logical thread.
+This causes the `SynchronizationContext` to be used as the single logical thread.

 Otherwise, the `SynchronizationContext` should be kept at the default value of `null`.
 All signals will be emitted directly from the read loop, and all method continuations will be completed synchronously from that loop.